1988 National League Championship Series: Game 2

 David Cone, the Mets' starting pitcher for Game 2, wrote the above in an article for the New York Daily News.
 The article appeared in the paper the morning of Game 2, and the Dodgers were not pleased upon reading it.
 They took out their anger on the field that night—against Cone.

 Mike Marshall drove in a first-inning run for the second night in a row.
 But in the second, the Dodgers exploded for four more runs to take a 5–0 lead and knock Cone from the game.
 Mickey Hatcher struck the key blow with a two-run double.

 Although the Mets would draw within three runs on a fourth-inning two-run home run from Keith Hernandez, they could not overcome the Dodgers' pitching.
 Dodgers starting pitcher Tim Belcher struck out ten over 8 1/3 innings, and the Dodgers tied the series with a 6–3 victory.

-After the game, Terry Leach, Kevin Elster, and Dave Magadan went to see the Tom Hanks/Sally Field vehicle Punchline.
-Said Leach, I've like Hanks ever since Bosom Buddies.